Netskope IPSec with Amazon Web Services

 You can integrate your AWS environment with Netskope with the following methods:

 • You can establish IPSec VPN tunnels with AWS Site-to-Site VPN between your AWS virtual private gateway, which is associated with a single Amazon Virtual Private Cloud (VPC) and Netskope Points of Presence (POPs).
 You must repeat this implementation for each Amazon VPC from which you’d like to steer traffic to the Netskope cloud.
-With this option, you can stream up to 250 Mbps of bandwidth to Netskope from a single VPC.
+With this option, you can stream up to 1 Gbps of bandwidth to Netskope from a single VPC.

 The following diagram illustrates a high-level view of steering your egress traffic to the Netskope cloud using an AWS virtual private gateway: